Erin Belieu, 2018 George Garrett Award Recipient

 The award is given to recognize those individuals who have made notable donations of care, time, labor, and money to support writers and their literary accomplishments, and is named for George Garrett (1929–2008), who made exceptional contributions to his fellow writers as a teacher, mentor, editor, friend, board member, and good spirit.
 The award includes a $2,000 honorarium, in addition to travel, accommodations, and registration to attend AWP’s annual conference, where the award is publicly announced and conferred.

-David Haynes, President of AWP’s Board of Trustees, introduced Belieu:
+David Haynes, President of AWP’s Board of Directors, introduced Belieu:

 This year’s winner is a beloved poet, teacher, activist, and community-builder.
 She is the author of four books of poetry from Copper Canyon Press.
 Many writers are indebted to her for her support.
 In her nomination letter, Maggie Smith called her “a mentor… a confidant and cheerleader.”